 ‘It seems to be one of the ironies in these types of situations: that often the person who has had their heart broken ends up being the person who pulls it all back together.’

-Throughout this blog and my book I always say that if you don’t have yourself you have nothing.
-But having yourself means using ‘the power’ that you have to move your life forwards: whether it is where the reconciliation is concerned or whether it is to walk away.
-I decided to stay, but at times I could have easily decided to leave.
+Throughout this blog and my book I always say ‘if you don’t have yourself you have nothing.’
+But having yourself means using the power that you have to move your life forwards.
+Whether it is to stay or leave.

-I read so often that people want the person who has placed the turmoil in their head to take it out.
-They wait for them to take it out, they feel that it is that person’s responsibility because they put it there; and in the process they drive themselves insane, because what they are waiting for is impossible.
-Even if the person who betrayed is contrite and doing all that they can to make amends, they do not have ‘the power’ to resolve the thoughts in their partners heads, ultimately only we can do that.
+So often people want the person who has placed the turmoil in their head to take it out.
+They wait for them to take it out, feel that it is that person’s responsibility because they put it there.
+And in the process they drive themselves insane, because what they are waiting for is impossible.
+Even if the person who betrayed is contrite and doing all that they can to make amends, they do not have the power to resolve the thoughts in their partners heads.
+Only we can do that.

-I can tell you that I was so afraid of finding myself (again I have written about it often in this blog and the book) because I knew that the more I found myself the less I was likely to stay with the Danny: as time wore on I knew that I would have ‘the power’ to walk away.
+I was so afraid of finding myself (again I have written about it often in this blog and the book) because I knew that the more I found myself the less I was likely to stay with the Danny: as time wore on I knew that I would have the power to walk away.
 That fear in itself told me that I really wanted to stay.

 Recently I explained to someone that because my boundaries had been set, if Danny had stepped over them then I would have opted out.
-That when infidelity happens we not only lose the life we had but we lose confidence in ourselves, we second judge our decisions and I asked some rhetorical questions:
+When infidelity happens we not only lose the life we had but we lose confidence in ourselves, we second judge our decisions.
+At the time I would ask myself these questions:

 Are you happy where you are?